 Australian Book Review is assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
-ABR is also supported by: the Victorian Government through Creative Victoria; the NSW Government through Create NSW; the Queensland Government through Arts Queensland; the South Australian Government through Arts South Australia; and the Government of Western Australia through the Department of Local Government, Sport and Cultural Industries.
+ABR is also supported by: the Queensland Government through Arts Queensland; the South Australian Government through Arts South Australia; and the Government of Western Australia through the Department of Local Government, Sport and Cultural Industries.

 We also acknowledge the generous support of university partner, Monash University, and we are grateful for the support of Copyright Agency's Cultural Fund, Eucalypt Australia, the City of Melbourne, and Arnold Bloch Leibler.

 ABR’s online readers have an option to purchase books direct from Booktopia, the Australian-owned online bookstore.
 Our aim here is to assist Australian authors and publishers and to facilitate prompt orders and delivery.
 ABR receives a small percentage of resultant sales through Booktopia’s Affiliate Program – a welcome contribution to revenue at a difficult time.View items...